jackdaw3/eve-starweb/README.md

 This repository serves to track issues and gather feature requests for [EVE Starweb](https://eve.starweb.cc).

+## Notice
+EVE Online and the EVE logo are the registered trademarks of CCP hf.
+All rights are reserved worldwide.
+All other trademarks are the property of their respective owners.
+EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property of CCP hf.
+All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features of the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.

 ## Help Translation
 Language files can be found [here](https://github.com/jackdaw3/eve-starweb/tree/main/src/i18n/lang).
 Feel free to contribute translations in your preferred language!